You crazy for this one, Yuji Naka.

 As a SG-1000 game in 1984: A-

-If Girl’s Garden was released as an indie game in 2014: C
+If Girl’s Garden was released as an indie game today: C

 The love affair that withstood twenty bears.